Wenyen Gabriel: Panathinaikos (2024–2025)

 Wenyen Gabriel signed with Panathinaikos of the Greek Basketball League and the EuroLeague on December 23, 2024, to fill the gap left by Mathias Lessort until the end of the season.

 During his time with the team, Gabriel made an immediate impact, averaging 6.0 points, 3.9 rebounds, and 0.9 blocks per game in the EuroLeague, and posting a career-high 16 points against Crvena Zvezda on April 11, 2025.
 His energetic playing style, defensive presence, and versatility quickly endeared him to Panathinaikos fans, who appreciated his hustle and commitment on the court.

 At the end of the season, Gabriel left the team due to restrictions on the number of foreign players in the Greek Basketball League, with his roster spot being given to veteran NBA center Richaun Holmes.

-Bayern Munich (2025–present)
+Bayern Munich (2025–2026)

 On June 28, 2025, Gabriel signed with Bayern Munich of the German Basketball Bundesliga and EuroLeague.

+Beşiktaş (2026–present)

+On July 31, 2026, Gabriel signed with Beşiktaş of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.